sunitakhanailall/input-tiles-fidget-lab/README.md

 1. Go to the second component, called `<DateInput />`, that displays the date `input` selection in the `span` with the name `dateOutput`.
 You will need to:
 	1. add an inline event to listen for when a change is made to the date `input`.
 This will need to use the `setState` method.
-	2. create a `component.state` object, and a property in that state object to store the value of the date.
+	2. create a `this.state` object, and a property in that state object to store the value of the date.
 	3. display the value of the state in the span.

 2. Open the component called `<NumberInput />` that displays the number `input` selection in the `span` with the name `numberOutput`.